South Perth, Western Australia: Other attractions

-The Old Mill is visible to people driving south over the Narrows Bridge.
+The heritage-listed Old Mill, at 833 Mill Point Road, is visible to people driving south over the Narrows Bridge.

-The Old Mill Theatre is a local amateur theatre company based on Mends Street.

 The Sir James Mitchell Park is a stretch of park lands along the foreshore.
 It is dotted with gazebos, family picnic areas and barbecue facilities.
 It is adjacent to the Swan River, stretching between the Narrows Bridge and the Causeway.
 It has dedicated and separate paths for bicycling and walking.

 The Mends Street Jetty connects South Perth to the central business district by a regular ferry service operated by Transperth.

-Heritage listings

-Heritage-listed buildings in South Perth include:
+Other heritage-listed buildings in South Perth include: